decentraland/testnet-contract-migrations/README.md

 - `ETHERSCAN_API_KEY`: Your API key for Etherscan.
 Refer to the [Etherscan API documentation](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics) for more information.
 - `FROM_NETWORK`: The name of the previous testnet network where the contracts were deployed (e.g., Goerli).

+Also, make sure to set up the addresses of the contracts you want to migrate from the previous testnet network in the `constants.ts` file under the `addresses` variable.

 ## Preparation and Deployment

 1. Run the contract preparation script to download and modify the contract source code: